Western Championships: History

 In 1973 the final ladies championship was held that was won by the Australian player Evonne Goolagong.
-The mens tournament continued to play until 1978 which was won by the American player Eddie Dibbs.
+The men's tournament continued to play until 1978 which was won by the American player Eddie Dibbs.

-The championships were part of the USLTA Circuit from 1887 until 1924.
+The championships were part of the USLTA Circuit from 1887 until 1923.
 It became of part of the ILTF Circuit following the United States joining the International Lawn Tennis Federation in 1925 until 1969 In 1970 the tournament became part of the ILTF Grand Prix Circuit.
-In 1952 and from 1969 until 1973 the women's event was also valid as the Tri-State Championships.
+In 1955 and from 1969 until 1973 the women's event was also valid as the Tri-State Championships.

 Locations

 The championships have been played in the following cities; Chicago, Cincinnati, Harbor Springs, Indianapolis, Kansas City, Lake Forest, Minnetonka, Neenah, River Forest and Sharonville.